tsnellgrove/dark_castle3/doc/to_do.md

 - New interp() Ideas:

 Preposition Handling:
 - DONE: unlock => 'unlock with' prep  command
 - TBD: default prep behavior = try command with obj in hand
 - IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 	- IDEA: could have a prep attribute for each prep verb
 	- IDEA: in interp(), have a list of all possible preps and use list to break sentence
-- TBD: gracefully deal with unneeded preposition usage (e.g. "push on button")
+- DONE: gracefully deal with uneeded preposition usage (e.g. "push on button")
+	- DONE: syntax will solve this
 - Interp deep dive including better solution to prep checking ('put in' vs. 'put on')
+	- DONE: syntax will solve this

 Sentence Structure: